Laboratory-for-Energy-Systems-Analysis/latex-beamer-template/Readme.md

 Copy all the files and the font-folder ("Aptos") to an Overleaf project, or to your PC.

-Currently, as can be seen from the picture-files (.png), the PSI cloud version is the "blue" one, and the center is "EES".
-If you use another center, or another cloud color, just copy the pictures from the master-slide from Powerpoint to .png files, and adapt the filenames in the preamble of the LaTeX file.
+Currently, the PSI cloud version is the "blue" one, and the center is "EES".
+If you use another center, or another cloud color, adapt the filenames (picture-files (.png), copied from Powerpoint master-slide) in the preamble of the LaTeX file.

 If you use Overleaf, you currently still need the Aptos-font (which is provided in the Aptos-folder).